simon-ritchie/apysc/docs_src/source/about_handler_options_type.md

-# About the handler options' type (English document)
+# About the handler options' type

 This page explains the event handler `options` argument's type.